fabse-hack/water.rocket/README.md

-# Neptune 1 - is a Water.Rocket 3D printed and written in Micropython
+# Neptune 1 - is a Water.Rocket 3D printed and programmed in Micropython
-## -> uses inovated water fuel for eco-friendly space boosts
+## -> Utilizing innovative water fuel for eco-friendly space propulsion
 ## Requirements specification:
 - [Neptune 1 - is a Water.Rocket 3D printed and written in Micropython](#neptune-1---is-a-waterrocket-3d-printed-and-written-in-micropython)
    uses inovated water fuel for eco-friendly space boosts